Vojtechnlogy/vadatei-lead-gen-hub/README.md

 Try to figure out a way that we can add a phone number calling code - picker not priority

-Re think the Services Marek said it should be fine but idk ask
+Re think the Services Marek said it should be fine but idk ask Limit the Services to three

 Future add a Partners section and a Reviews section